Last Updated on January 1, 2023

 10. WTB Trail Boss

-It still does a good job on the road because of its low-profile tread design.
-The treads have little space, which minimizes rolling resistance.
+The WTB Trail Boss is a mountain bike tire that belongs to the trails even if it has a slightly aggressive tread pattern.
+It still does an excellent job on the road because of its low-profile tread design.
+The treads have little space to reduce rolling resistance.
 This lets the knobs dig into the ground and become more stable.
 Its side knobs give traction without compromising rolling speed.

 This is a 29er tire and has a width of 2.25 inches.
 It weighs 930 grams and is ideal for cross-country and trail mountain bikes.